 This morning the day hits different for Melanie.
 She woke up from a complete, vivid, fulfilling dream that made her instantly feels recharged.
 The dream was not only felt real, it was picturesque.
 It was also giving a warm fuzzy feeling, a serene atmosphere.
-In the dream, Melanie and his long-time friend that she secretly cares so much were lounging in a sofa at his apartment.
+In the dream, Melanie and her long-time friend who were having some issues within the years they were being friends, were lounging in a sofa at his apartment.
 They were chilling comfortably watching a movie.
-Cuddling closely, was a scene that would only takes place in that very own realm.
-The feelings were very much mutual with each other.
+There were warm scenes that would only take place in that very own realm.
+Their feelings were mutually elated and almost as a relieved to have each other’s company.
 When Melanie woke up, as if her life were complete.
 She thought sweet dreams only exist in her childhood.

 in Michael’s story, he had his father came by in his dream a few days ago.
 His father had passed away months before.
 In the dream, he showed up in the exact opposite of how his conditions were, days before he died.
 His father seem far from ill, depressed or in pain.
 Rather, he appeared healthy, glowing with a smile.
 He just sat calmly in the living room of Michael’s childhood home.
 The dream soothes him so much, that the effect lingers throughout the day after he wakes up.